junobuild/juno/HACKING.md

 ## Top-up

-Top-up the console with some cycles:
+Top-up the local console with some cycles:

 ```
-npm run topup
+npm run console:topup
 ```